How to Check What CPU You Have? (and Its Specs)

 For instance, 9th gen Intel CPUs use the LGA 1151 socket, 10th and 11th Gen use the LGA 1200 socket, whereas the 12th gen uses the LGA 1700 socket.

-You have to make sure that you have the right motherboard with the right socket in order to plug the CPU in.
+You have to make sure you have the right motherboard with the right socket to plug the CPU in.

 Intel Core i7-11700K CPU socket